msyamkumar/cs220-s22-projects/p10/README.md

 - 4/9, 12:10AM: A minor bug was fixed in test.py and questions.py for Q20
     - We don't believe anyone was affected by this, but please redownload both files if you fail Q20 unexpectedly.
 - 4/12, 10:15AM: The rubric was corrected to mention `list_paths_in`.
 However, due to our error, we will accept any of the 3 options now mentioned in the rubric.
+- 4/12: 8:25PM: For Q19, do a case-insensitive match when checking if a tag contains "minecraft"

 **Find any issues?** Report to us: